vimotest/viewmodel-classification/README.md

 * ViewModel is easier to unit test
 * ViewModel is more Model-ish, test it without awkward UI automation and interaction
 * Data-binding performance is quite good

+#### by Mircosoft Learn (extensions to previous definitions)

+* MVVM helps cleanly separate an application's business and presentation logic from UI
+* makes the application easier to test, maintain, and evolve
+* ViewModel acts as an adapter for the model classes and prevents from making major changes to the model code
+* UI can be redesigned without touching the view model

 ### Standard disadvantages